booch/presentations/Intellectual_Property/slides.md

 <blockquote>
 <p>
-The Congress shall have power to [...] promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.
+The Congress shall have power [...]
+To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries
 </p>
-<cite>— US Constitution, Article I Section 8</cite>
+<cite>— US Constitution, Article I, Section 8, Clause 8</cite>
 </blockquote>

 ???

+* The "Copyright Clause" or "Copyright and Patent Clause"
+* One of the "enumerated powers" of Congress

 ---